ybezsonov/kro/website/docs/docs/concepts/00-resource-groups.md

 ## **ResourceGroup** Processing

-When a **ResourceGroup** is submitted to the Kubernetes API server, the KRO controller processes it as follows:
+When a **ResourceGroup** is submitted to the Kubernetes API server, the kro controller processes it as follows:

 1. **Formal Verification**: The controller performs a comprehensive analysis of